NON-PROFIT PARTNERS

 Beads of Courage, Inc. is a non-profit organization that is dedicated to improving the quality of life for children and teens coping with serious illness, their families, and the clinicians who care for them through our Arts-in-Medicine Programs.
 We believe in creating a context for caring transactions to transpire through our community and encouragement programs.
 Since 2005, Beads of Courage, Inc. has established collaborative partnerships in caring with hundreds of hospitals nationally and internationally and worked with several community organizations to make healing happen through the use of beads as a historical art form.
 Through our programs, we provide the opportunity for COURAGE to be honored, HOPE to be given, and JOY to be experienced.

+Come be part of TEAM KIND 2024!!
 Ben’s Bells founder, Jeannette Maré, took a tragic situation and chose to share her journey of healing and hope.
-Over the past 20 years, Ben’s Bells has grown from an initial Bell distribution to offer kindness education programming, beautiful visual reminders of kindness through murals, community engagement and volunteer opportunities, and so much more!
+Over the past 22 years, Ben’s Bells has grown from an initial Bell distribution to offer kindness education programming, beautiful visual reminders of kindness through murals, community engagement and volunteer opportunities, and so much more!
 We are grateful for the support we have received that allows us to make a difference in the community.
-For more information visit: BensBells.org

 Big Brothers Big Sisters of Southern Arizona Inc